JasonParentEAB/tutorial/README.md

 (tutorial)macbook:tutorial carneyadmin$ python manage.py test functional_tests
 ```

 The functional tests run successfully with no failures.
 In fact, we have not actually programmed any tests yet.
-Create a functional test that follows that actions narrated by the user story.
-In the example below, the user story is broken into digestible instructions that guide our development.
+Create a functional test that follows that actions narrated by the use case.
+In the example below, the use case is broken into digestible instructions that guide our development.

 ```python
 # functional_tests/test_organizations.py